dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

 Selecting the right interpreter
 -------------------------------

-Once you have created a Python file you need to select your interpreter.
+Once you have created a Python file, select your interpreter.
 In short, the interpreter is the version of Python that you use to execute your code.

 .. card::